Physical interpretation of Newman-Janis rotating systems. II. General systems

 Recall that $h$ and $j$ are functions of $r$ only.
 An alternate form of Eq.~\eqref{sphtmv} is

 The latter equation is the conservation of energy equation $\del_\mu T^{\mu\nu}=0$ and is the anisotropic form of the Tolmann-Oppenheimer-Volkov equation~\cite{1974ApJ...188..657B}.

-Often the equations of state of the physical system are given a priori, and then added to the differential equations~\eqref{spT} to result in a set of equations which is solved for $h(r)$ and $j(r)$.
+Often the equations of state of the physical system are given \textit{a priori}, and then added to the differential equations~\eqref{spT} to result in a set of equations which is solved for $h(r)$ and $j(r)$.
 Alternately, one may start with given $j(r)$ and $h(r)$, compute the energy density and pressures by means of Eqs.~(\ref{spT}), and analyze any relation between them.

 In terms of Segre types, Eq.~(\ref{spT}) shows that the energy-momentum tensor is generally of Segre type [(11)1,1], with possible degenerate cases [(111),1], [1(11,1)], [(11)(1,1)] and [(111,1)].
 In particular, it is never of Segre types containing [$Z\bar{Z}$] or $[2]$.
 Information about Segre types and notation may be found in \cite{Stephani:2003tm}, but as a brief overview it denotes the eigenvalue and eigenvector structure of the Ricci or energy-momentum tensors with mixed indices.
 Eigenvalue degeneracy is denoted by grouping in parentheses, the eigenvalue associated with a timelike eigenvector (if present) comes after a comma, complex conjugate pairs of eigenvalues are denoted with $Z\bar{Z}$, and systems with double or triple null eigenvectors are denoted with $2$ or $3$ rather than the $1$s.